When physically hungry and tempted by Satan, Jesus quoted the book of Deuteronomy:

 The Bible was primarily written in Hebrew and Greek--it was in those languages that God's Spirit inspired the writers of scripture--not English, not Latin.
 Thus unless ancient Hebrew and classical Greek are well known to you, you will need to read a translation of the biblical texts.

 Two of the most commonly used English translations are the 1611 King James Version (KJV) and the 1982 New Kings James Version (NKJV, which is used predominantly).
-Both of these are attempts to be a word-for-word translation, which usually better for Bible study that paraphrase versions of the Bible.
+Both of these are attempts to be a word-for-word translation (the KJV is based on the Textus Receptus), which usually better for Bible study that paraphrase versions of the Bible.
 For daily reading I now tend to use the New Kings James Version as it is one of the more accurate translations (though it, like all translations I have read, contains some translator errors/biases) and uses modern language.
 I have read several other translations.

 I used to use the KJV a lot more, but it is difficult for many to understand--younger people have trouble with the old English it uses and non-native English readers find it confusing.
 Plus, it, despite the beliefs of some, also has translation errors (the KJV mistranslates Acts 12:4, Hebrews 4:9, 1 John 5:7-8, etc. )--it is not superior to all other versions as some believe.
 Nor does the Bible ever suggest that God's Spirit would lead translators to produce a better version that the original Bible (as some KJV and some Septuagint advocates seem to believe).